-Recommended Global Infectious Diseases Conferences
+Recommended Global Infectious Diseases Webinars & Conferences

-Infection Control 2017
+Infection Control 2021

-With the grand success from the previous relevant annual International conferences, ConferenceSeries Ltd is organizing “Infection Control & Prevention" (Infection Control 2017) scheduled during September 25-26, 2017 in Chicago, USA.
-Infection Control 2017 brings together the global leaders in infection control and relevant fields to present their research at this exclusive scientific program.
+With the grand success from the previous relevant annual International conferences, ConferenceSeries llc Ltd is organizing "Infectious Diseases: Control and Prevention" (Infection Control 2021) scheduled during May 24-25, 2021 in Vancouver, Canada.
+Infection Control 2021 brings together the global leaders in infection control and relevant fields to present their research at this exclusive scientific program.

-Infection control and prevention is required to prevent the transmission of communicable diseases in all health care settings.
-Infection control and prevention demands a basic understanding of the epidemiology of diseases; risk factors that increase patient susceptibility to infection; and the practices, procedures and treatments that may result in infections. the risk of acquiring a healthcare-associated infection is related to the mode of transmission of the infectious agent (e.g. CRE, CDI, MRSA, SSI, etc.) and the type of patient-care activity or procedure being performed and the underlying patient's host defences.
+Infection control is required to prevent the transmission of communicable diseases in all health care settings.
+Infection control demands a basic understanding of the epidemiology of diseases; risk factors that increase patient susceptibility to infection; and the practices, procedures and treatments that may result in infections. the risk of acquiring a healthcare-associated infection is related to the mode of transmission of the infectious agent (e.g. CRE, CDI, MRSA, SSI, etc.) and the type of patient-care activity or procedure being performed and the underlying patient's host defences.

 When we look at the worldwide deaths due to Infectious Diseases the conference get significance on some diseases like Tetanus (500,000), measles (1 million), Malaria (2.1million), hepatitis b (1.1million), diarrhoea (3.1 million), tuberculosis (3.1 million), HIV/AIDS (1 million) and respiratory Infections (4.4 million).

 - Infection Prevention and Infection Control Specialists